 The course recognises the challenges and limitations encountered by placing excessive reliance upon financial information as the major source of information for business and personal decisions.
 The subjectivity and flexibility which underlies much financial and management information is examined and their consequences explored.

 The Business School's state-of-the-art Greenbank and Brook buildings are in middle of the campus offering a comprehensive range of study, learning and social facilities including a cybercafé and easy access PC workstation rooms.

 In each year of the course, you will study compulsory accounting modules (such as financial accounting) and these are supplemented by modules from other disciplines (such as economics).
-For both the second and third year of the course, you can choose one option from the selection of non-compulsory modules.
+For some years of the course, you can choose one option from the selection of non-compulsory modules.